vlad17/vlad17.github.io/_posts/2017-05-23-my-princeton-senior-thesis.md

 # My Princeton Senior Thesis

-**Submitted to the university as part of completion of Computer Science BSE degree** January 2017
+**Submitted to the university as part of completion of Computer Science BSE degree** June 2017

 Completed during the 2016-2017 academic year.